The vCloud Director installer verifies that the target server meets all upgrade prerequisites and upgrades the vCloud Director software on the server.

 If you purchased the software on media, copy the installation file to a location that is accessible to the target server.

-- Verify that the checksum of the download matches the one posted on the download page.
+- Verify that the checksum of the download matches the checksum posted on the download page.

 - Ensure that the installation file is executable.